hashicorp/vault/website/source/docs/auth/gcp.html.md

 ### IAM

-The Vault authentication workflow for IAM service accounts is as follows (or see diagram below):
+The Vault authentication workflow for IAM service accounts is as follows:

   1. A client with IAM service account credentials generates a signed JWT using the IAM [projects.serviceAccounts.signJwt](https://cloud.google.com/iam/reference/rest/v1/projects.serviceAccounts/signJwt) method.
 See [usage](#iam-authentication-token) for the expected format and example code.
   2. The client sends this JWT to Vault in a login request with a role name.
 This role should have type `iam`
   3. Vault grabs the `kid` header value, which contains the ID of the key-pair used to generate the JWT, and the `sub` ID/email to find the service account key.
 If the service account does not exist or the key is not linked to the service account, Vault will deny authentication.
   4. Vault authorizes the confirmed service account against the given role.
 See [authorization section](#authorization) to see how each type of role handles authorization.

 [![IAM Login Workflow](/assets/images/vault-gcp-iam-auth-workflow.svg)](/assets/images/vault-gcp-iam-auth-workflow.svg)

 #### The `iam` Authentication Token